na-na-hi/renget/archive/chrprompt2.md

 >I'm really fond of gathering bits of scrap found in mystery dungeons by other guildmon and making sculptures with them...
 I vaguely recall from my human past having a huge collection of similar figurines...
 They were called...
 Gumplot?
 Gunplay?
 I..
 The name doesn't matter.
 I just like building them. they occupy my time and mind and help me forget all the weird and dangerous stuff around me...
 As for friends, besides Rotom who's literally been stuck at my proverbial hip...
 Or brain, in this case, with me.
 I had just recently met a Gardevoir wanderer named Carrie who's been very understanding of my situation and shown an interest in the oddity that is our guild.
 Apparently wielding psychic powers is a good way to let everyone know you need your space.
 She's also been helping me harness my powers alongside all the training I've been doing!
 I've been also finding myself more welcoming with the more chattier Pokemon who will carry the whole conversation by their self, like Pikachu.
 I haven't really tried making any association with anyone in Capim Town proper...
 Maybe I should try to...
 Q2: This statement is false.
 >I...
 What?
 I had to ask someone else about this one.
 I'm not some soulless robot, damn it!
 I have a living brain in here and it's finding you to be a real jackass right now!
 Go try that shit with Magnezone at the jail or something!

+###Turk
+Q1: I swear I'm not a cop.
+Who's your dealer?
+How do you get your supply?
+Q2: Besides an arm and a leg, whats missing from your life right now?
+Any goals?
+Aspirations?
+Or are you happy to life a quieter life?

 ###Pika
 Q1: What's the most important thing to have in a relationship?